Why Does a Relapse take place with people in recovery?

 You do not have to use alcohol or drugs to be in the relapse process

 People that experience the relapse process often mistakenly believe that because they are not actively putting alcohol or drugs into their bodies that they are safe and there is no reason to worry about a relapse.
-Thousands of people every month make this mistake of believing that they are ok just because they are staying sober from alcohol or drugs.
+Thousands of people every month make the mistake of believing that they are ok just because they are staying sober from alcohol or drugs.
 What they do not realize is that the relapse process can sneak up on them with subtle changes in thinking, feelings, and behaviors.
 When a person enters treatment, they are taught about the phases of recovery and the phases of the relapse process.

 Recognizing Warning Signs